Refactoring-Bot/Refactoring-Bot/README.md

 ## How to implement new Refactorings

 Create new class for the refactoring and implement it in this class.
 It should implement the interface "Refactoring".
 Add the sonarcloud rule to the "RefactoringRules" class and add the rule to the switch-case block in the main method from the "RefactorBot" class.
+You can look in the other refactoring classes to get an idea on how to implement a refactoring.